-However, if you prefer a more structured approach, there are five very basic principles you can use as a planning tool for teaching kids about money.
+However, if you prefer a more structured approach, there are five basic principles you can use as a guide for teaching your kids about money.
 Depending on the individual child, of course, you may want to ensure that your child understands these concepts by the time he or she reaches age 11.

 Five Foundational Concepts

-- Counting money and making change—be able to see what something costs, count up that amount and count the change when you don't have the exact amount.
+- Counting money and making change—be able to see what something costs, count up that amount and count the change, if any.

-- Financial stewardship—learn the importance of keeping money safe, and facing the consequences when you're careless.
+- Financial stewardship—learn the importance of keeping money safe, and face the consequences of carelessness.

 Learning to Save Early